virgesmith/pico-crypto-key/README.md

 ### Encrypt/decrypt data

 This example will look for an encrypted version of the data (examples/dataframe.csv).
-If not found it will encrypt the plaintext.
+If not found it will first encrypt the plaintext.

 Then it decrypts the ciphertext and loads the data into a pandas dataframe (you may need to install pandas).